the wooly family 2017

 A Landmark Business

-People often ask "How did the Woolwich Arrow become such a landmark business?”
+People often ask "How did the Wooly become such a landmark business?”
 We believe it is as a result of the many repeat patron visits over the years.
 We also think part of our popularity probably comes as a result of the very language we use and the accompanying values they imply.
 For example, we don’t call our patrons ‘customers’, to us they are guests.
 Our goal has always been to treat our guests as if they were coming into our own homes.
 Along with our sustainable operational practices including a focus on locally crafted foods & beverages the ‘guest in our home’ philosophy has resulted in a parade of individuals and groups that continues to increase year over year.